lino-framework/lino/docs/dev/rt.rst

 This section documents functions and classes which are available "at runtime", i.e. when the Django machine has been initialized.

-You may import it but should not use it at the global namespace of a :xfile:`models.py` file.
+You may *import* it at the global namespace of a :xfile:`models.py` file, but you should use it only when the :func:`startup` function has been called.

 .. currentmodule:: rt